 Mulberry can be used to make small pieces of furniture, turned objects and fence posts.

-As a building material, it is sturdy, rot-resistant, close-grained and can take up deep polish to give a good finish.
+As a building material, Deodar (Cedrus deodara) is very sturdy, rot-resistant, close-grained and can take up the deep polish to give a good finish.
 It is found in Punjab and Uttar Pradesh.

 It is long-lasting and sturdy and a fine wood.

 Deodar is immune to decay by water and insects, giving it a long shelf life.

 It absorbs color in varying degrees which makes it useful in making ornate objects and furniture.